kedro-org/kedro/docs/source/notebooks_and_ipython/add_kedro_to_a_notebook.md

 # Add Kedro features to a notebook

 This page describes how to add Kedro features incrementally to a notebook.

-It starts with a version of the spaceflights example with does NOT use Kedro that you can run inside a notebook.
-The example converts portions of the code to use Kedro features while remaining runnable from within a notebook.
+It starts with a version of the spaceflights example which does NOT use Kedro that you can run inside a notebook.
+It then explains how to convert portions of the code to use Kedro features while remaining runnable from within a notebook.
+If you want to experiment with the code in a Notebook, you can find it in [the examples folder on GitHub](https://github.com/kedro-org/kedro/tree/ffc4ba156b9bd9c07df56905dce987c6bf6e144d/docs/examples/add_kedro_to_spaceflights_notebook).
+Be sure to download the entire folder named `add_kedro_to_spaceflights_notebook` because it contains data and configuration files that are needed to run the notebook.

 ## Spaceflights in a notebook

-If you are unfamiliar with the spaceflights example, it is used to introduce the basics of Kedro in a tutorial that runs exclusively as a Kedro project, that is, as a set of `.py` files rather than in a notebook.
+If you are unfamiliar with the [Kedro spaceflights tutorial](../tutorial/spaceflights_tutorial.md), it is used to introduce the basics of Kedro in a tutorial that runs exclusively as a Kedro project, that is, as a set of `.py` files rather than in a notebook.
 The premise is as follows:

 _It is 2160, and the space tourism industry is booming.
 Globally, thousands of space shuttle companies take tourists to the Moon and back.
 You have been able to source data that lists the amenities offered in each space shuttle, customer reviews, and company information._